frymanofer/Web_WakeWordDetection/README.md

       wasmBasePath - the location of wasm file audioWorkletPath - the location of audioWorklet

-      You will need to copy ort-wasm-simd.wasm to your dist or somewhere in your project and add its location to the KeywordDetector initialization.
+      You will need to copy ort-wasm-simd-threaded.wasm to your dist or somewhere in your project and add its location to the KeywordDetector initialization.
-      The file is found in the dist folder: "node_modules/web-wake-word/dist/ort-wasm-simd.wasm" in the example below we place it in https://127.0.0.1:8080/dist/
+      The file is found in the dist folder: "node_modules/web-wake-word-cpu-gpu-opt/dist/ort-wasm-simd-threaded.wasm" in the example below we place it in https://127.0.0.1:8080/dist/
       Also where the audioWorklet is placed which is the last argument.
-The file is found in "node_modules/web-wake-word/dist/audio-worklet-processor.js"
+The file is found in "node_modules/web-wake-word-cpu-gpu-opt/dist/audio-worklet-processor.js"
       You will also need to copy it and determine its location */
     const keywordDetector = new KeywordDetector(modelsFolderPath,